riley-martine/SECURED/README.md

 # SECURED

 This is the repo that generates a static site for NCSSM SECURED.
-It uses sass, pug, gulp, and babel.
+It uses scss, pug, gulp, and babel.

 ## Install instructions
 1. clone the repository